 Genealogy Research at the Maine Irish Heritage Center

-Our offsite research may be limited to the Portland area but will be determined on a case by case basis.
-Research travel outside the Portland area may require further travel fees.
-Additionally, any outside fees that are incurred for necessary records during the research process would be in addition to the hourly fee.
+Offsite research may be required beyond the Portland area and will be determined on a case-by-case basis.
+Any outside fees that are incurred for travel or for purchasing vital records during the research process would be in addition to the hourly fee.
 We work closely with you for approval if this is necessary.

-If you live a distance away and are not able to visit, we would gladly schedule a
+If you live a distance away and are not able to visit, we are happy to schedule a video consultation.

 We hope that you will take advantage of our services and enjoy being part of the MIHC family.